MobiusMedical/NLP-for-Clinical-Data-Management/README.md

 ## Detailed Project Information

 The Python scripts in this repository communicate with OpenAI's GPT-3 language models via an encrypted API connection.
-Please see OpenAI's 'API data usage' and 'API data privacy' policies to evaluate compatability with your organisation's data handling requirements.
+Please see OpenAI's 'API data usage' and 'API data privacy' policies to evaluate compatability with your organisation's data handling policies.
 Specifically, the 'text-embedding-ada-002' model is used to represent natural language as numerical vectors, on which NLP tasks can then be performed.
 The scripts may be updated to work with newer embedding models as they become available, or you may wish to adapt them for use with a locally hosted LLM to avoid third party data handling.

 ### MedDRA Autocoder
 This program takes your raw EDC-exported AE dataset and compares it with the MedDRA dictionary of available LLTs.
 OpenAI's 'text-embedding-ada-002' model is then accessed by the program to get numerical representations of all AE terms and LLTs, which are then semantically compared, and the X highest similarity matches (as specified by you) are provided in the output.
 The program does not identify situations where the AE term first needs querying (e.g. if further qualifying information is required in the term) - It will attempt to find the highest semantic LLT match based on the AE term that is present.